Grants

 The Community Benefit Initiative Reinvestment (CBIR) grants fund one-year long projects (January through December) that aim to improve access to quality care.
 Applicants may apply for up to $50,000 and must be able to demonstrate how EOCCO members (also known as the Oregon Health Plan) directly benefit.

-CBIR applications will open July 7, 2025.
-A preview of the RFAs, projects, and requirements are linked below.
+EOCCO is currently accepting applications for CBIR New Ideas grants.
+Applications for other CBIR grant types will open in Summer 2026.
 To be added to EOCCO’s CBIR distribution list and get notified when applications open, email EOCCOGrants@eocco.com.

 Public Health Department Application: This application allows public health department to propose projects to improve the health and wellbeing of EOCCO members and their communities